Zeus-Eternal/AI-Karen/README.md

 - FastAPI service exposing chat, memory store, metadata-aware search, metrics, plugin management and health checks.
 - Tauri Control Room for chat, dashboard and memory matrix.
-- Streamlit mobile UI for API demo.
+- **Premium Streamlit UI** with executive dashboard, advanced analytics, and modern interface.

 Released under a dual license: the Mozilla Public License 2.0 with an optional commercial license.
 See `LICENSE-commercial.txt` for commercial terms.